Learn About Our

 To be present at hearings held by the local liquor commissioner, sitting as a silent observer and submitting an advisory opinion to the local liquor commissioner on the decision and penalty.

 The Liquor Advisory Commission shall consist of three members appointed by the mayor, with consent of a majority of the city council.
 Each commission member shall serve a three year term.
 The three year terms shall be staggered.
 A member whose term has expired may be reappointed for another three year term.
 The initial terms shall be as follows: one member shall serve a one year term, on shall serve a two year term and on shall serve a three year term.

 The commission meets when there is business to address scheduled by the mayor.

 The Board of Fire and Police Commissioners consisting of three members, as provided by statute, who shall serve without compensation.
 The Commissioners are appointed by the mayor with the consent of the city council.
 The terms of office shall be three years and until their respective successors shall be appointed and have qualified.

-The commission meets quarterly on the 2nd Tuesday of January, April, July, and October at 5:15pm at the Macomb Police Department at 120 S. McArthur.
+The commission meets quarterly on the 2nd Tuesday of January, April, July, and October at 5:15pm at City Hall in the Caucus Room, 232 E. Jackson St.